-- You need to like talking to people, and people talking back across multiple platforms. - You need to be comfortable with different technology platforms like Apple Podcasts, your website backend, a podcast host, social media accounts and an audio-recording interface, or have access to a team or freelancers that are. - You need to have about 2 hours of prep and recording time for each 45 minutes of finished audio.
-(This can be lessened slightly if you have a great assistant!) - You need to have a good quality mic, and a reasonably quiet recording location. - You need to have about 3-5 hours of time to edit each 45 minutes of finished audio, or an editor who can do it for you.
-This time investment varies depending on the type of editing you need to do, but that's a subject for another ebook.
-(If you are doing it yourself, or in-house, it will start off taking forever, but you'll get faster, don't worry!) - You need to have at least an hour for each episode to promote it and more if possible! - You need to be able to set specific goals for your content, and have a mechanism in place to make sure you're meeting them.
+- You need to like talking to people, and people talking back across multiple platforms. - You need to be comfortable with different technology platforms like Apple Podcasts, your website backend, a podcast host, social media accounts and an audiorecording interface, or have access to a team or freelancers that are.

+- You need to have about 2 hours of prep and recording time for each 45 minutes of finished audio.
+(This can be lessened slightly if you have a great assistant!)
+You need to have a good quality mic, and a reasonably quiet recording location. - You need to have about 3-5 hours of time to edit each 45 minutes of finished audio, or an editor who can do it for you.
+This time investment varies depending on the type of editing you need to do, but that's a subject for another ebook. - You need to have at least an hour for each episode to promote it - and more if possible! - You need to be able to set specific goals for your content, and have a mechanism in place to make sure you're meeting them.

-Those are the really critical elements you have to have - and as you can tell, getting help makes things a lot easier.
-That help can be an enthusiastic team member who is excited to learn the ropes, it could be a freelance podcast editor, of whom there are many, or it could be an agency ready to take care of pretty much everything except the part where you network with people and talk. (\ahem\)
+Those are the really critical elements - and as you can tell, getting help makes things a lot easier.
+That help can be an enthusiastic team member who is excited to learn the ropes, it could be a freelance podcast editor, of whom there are many, or it could be an agency ready to take care of pretty much everything except the part where you network with people and talk. (ahem)

-Those are the things you absolutely need to have to create a podcast, but there are a few more, technically optional ones that can make a huge difference in terms of how pleasant the workflow is for you, and how successful your show ultimately is.
+So that is what you absolutely need to be ready for to start podcasting, but there are a few more, technically optional elements you can choose to include that can make a huge difference in terms of how pleasant the workflow is for you, and how successful your show ultimately is at meeting your business goals.